- Video: Causes of Clefting

-To find out more about what caused your/your child’s cleft, see if your Cleft Team can arrange genetic testing (see below).
+To find out more about what may have caused your/your child’s cleft, see if your Cleft Team can arrange genetic testing (see below).

 While some conditions can point to a single genetic factor as a cause, there have been a number of different genes identified as increasing the risk of having a child with a cleft.